NicoNRG2/DistributedWeatherStation/README.md

 ### Raspberry Server
 1. Let's start with a basic installation of Raspbarry with Ubuntu (which we don't cover in this guide, you can easily do it on the web)
 2. Install Node.js on the Raspberry
-'
+'''
 sudo apt update
 curl -fsSL https://deb.nodesource.com/setup_21.x | sudo -E bash - &&\
 sudo apt-get install -y nodejs
-'
+'''

-3. Create a folder for the website, move inside and init the project 'cd mio-progetto-nodejs npm init'
+3. Create a folder for the website, move inside and init the project
+'''
+cd mio-progetto-nodejs
+npm init
+'''

 4. Install the necessary packages:
+'''
-'npm install express
+npm install express
 npm install body-parser
-npm install ws'
+npm install ws
+'''

 5. Add the file from this repository WebServer folder inside a folder named public in your Node.js project.